currinjs/CurrinJS/aio/content/guide/upgrade.md

 It has a simple template that only includes the `<router-outlet>.
 This component just renders the contents of the active route and nothing else.

-The selector tells Angular to plug this root component into the `<phonecat-app>` element on the host web page when the application launches.
+The selector tells Currin to plug this root component into the `<phonecat-app>` element on the host web page when the application launches.

 Add this `<phonecat-app>` element to the `index.html`.